openforis/sepal-doc/docs/source/cookbook/ccdc.rst

     The use of the color bands allows you to later select the :code:`Green` and the :code:`Swir1` band as TMASK bands for CCDC's internal, multi-temporal cloud removal.
 You find this in the :guilabel:`OPT` button pop-up menu under :guilabel:`MORE`.

-If the creation of the CCDC asset is aimed at the detection of both, forest degradation and deforestation, the *Normalized Degradation Forest Index* :code:`NDFI` might be another suitable choice as applied by `Bullock et al 2020 <https://www.sciencedirect.com/science/article/pii/S0034425718305200>`_.
+If the creation of the CCDC asset is aimed at the detection of both, forest degradation and deforestation, the *Normalized Difference Fraction Index* :code:`NDFI` might be another suitable choice as applied by `Bullock et al 2020 <https://www.sciencedirect.com/science/article/pii/S0034425718305200>`_.
 Note that this article and the NDFI are specifically tested over tropical rainforest of the Brazilian Amazon.
 Changes in other forest types might be better captured by different ratios or the color bands.
 For instance one can consider the *Normalized Differenced Moisture Index* :code:`NDMI` when looking at Mangrove forests.

 .. tip::
     In case of doubt, we suggest to go for the default option and use all of the color bands, except the blue one.